Race and health: Evolutionary factors

 Genes may be under strong selection in response to local diseases.
 For example, people who are duffy negative tend to have higher resistance to malaria.
 Most Africans are duffy negative and most non-Africans are duffy positive due to endemic transmission of malaria in Africa.
 A number of genetic diseases more prevalent in malaria-affected areas may provide some genetic resistance to malaria including sickle cell disease, thalassaemias, glucose-6-phosphate dehydrogenase, and possibly others.

 Many theories about the origin of the cystic fibrosis have suggested that it provides a heterozygote advantage by giving resistance to diseases earlier common in Europe.

 In earlier research, a common theory was the "common disease-common variant" model.
 It argues that for common illnesses, the genetic contribution comes from the additive or multiplicative effects of gene variants that each one is common in the population.
 Each such gene variant is argued to cause only a small risk of disease and no single variant is sufficient or necessary to cause the disease.
 An individual must have many of these common gene variants in order for the risk of disease to be substantial.

 More recent research indicates that the "common disease-rare variant" may be a better explanation for many common diseases.
 In this model, rare but higher-risk gene variants cause common diseases.
 This model may be relevant for diseases that reduces fertility.
 In contrast, for common genes associated with common disease to persist they must either have little effect during the reproductive period of life (like Alzheimer's disease) or provide some advantage in the original environment (like genes causing autoimmune diseases also providing resistance against infections).
 In either case varying frequencies of genes variants in different populations may be an explanation for health disparities.
-Genetic variants associated with Alzheimer's disease, deep venous thrombosis, Crohn disease, and type 2 diabetes appear to adhere to "common disease-common variant" model.
+Genetic variants associated with Alzheimer's disease, deep venous thrombosis, Crohn's disease, and type 2 diabetes appear to adhere to "common disease-common variant" model.